-The owner or occupant is often responsible for the operation of the onsite component of the CES, and local councils must ensure that the overall CES is managed to ensure correct operation.
-Failure of a single onsite wastewater treatment system that is part of a CES may cause blockages in the sanitary drainage system and hence create nuisance to other users.
+The owner or occupant is often responsible for the operation of the onsite component of the CES, and the owner of the overall CES must ensure that the overall CES is managed to ensure correct operation.
+Failure of a single onsite wastewater treatment system that is part of a CES may cause blockages in the sanitary drainage system and hence create a nuisance to other users.
+Council regulation may be required for CES that are not licensed under the WICA.

-There are significant advantages in centralised professional ownership and management of CES to avoid reliance on individual homeowners.
+There are significant advantages in centralised professional ownership and management of CES to avoid reliance on individual owners and occupants.